opentensor/old-docs/src/cli/Subtensor.md

-# Subtensor
+# Running locally - Subtensor
 ---
 Subtensor is our network blockchain and keeps a record of every transaction that occurs.
 A new block is created and recorded every 12 seconds - or "blockstep" - at which time a new round of Tao is distributed.

 By connecting to Nakamoto, you automatically gain access to Subtensor.
 Running a Subtensor instance locally, however, will ensure a faster and more consistent experience in the case that the network is compromised or slowed by high traffic.
-It is therefore recommended.
+It is therefore **highly** recommended to run Subtensor locally for serious miners.